 Garret John LoPorto, a thought-leader and media-artist known for his Internet activism, his viral speeches and music videos which have had over 6 million views in the last year alone, as an inspirational speaker, and an expert in neurodiversity and the psychology behind disruptive innovation.
 LoPorto authored two books on the psychology of disruptive innovation.

-Gregg Housh is an activist who is well known for his involvement in Internet activism, the group Anonymous, and many high profile global actions over the last 5 years.
+Gregg Housh is a digital revolutionary who is well known for his pioneering involvement in Internet activism, the group Anonymous, and many high profile global actions over the last 5 years.
 His work has included coordinating global demonstrations against human rights abuses in the Church of Scientology and assisting Iranian members of the Green Movement in reaching the global media.
 He has used his access to many online and real life movements to spread their messages throughout the media.

 Richard Goodwin famous whistleblower and investigator whom the feature film Quiz Show was based on, served as special advisor and speechwriter for Presidents John F. Kennedy and Lyndon Johnson, acted as a U.S. liaison with Che Guevera, and fought for social justice by working to pass the civil rights act, the voting rights act and Medicare.